Pudsey Grammar School

 Special Educational Needs (SEN) is a priority in the school so that students with additional needs are supported to meet their potential.
 We have a dedicated SEN base and a team of staff to support our students.
 We also support students and have a dedicated base for students where English is not their first language (English as an additional language EAL).
 We also work with students to help them achieve a qualification in their native or hereditary language if English is not their first language.

 Spiritual, Moral, Social and Cultural (SMSC) is the over-arching umbrella which is about personal development.
 This incorporates Religious Education (RE), Personal, Social, Health and Economic (PSHE) education, Relationships and Sex Education (RSE) and is across the whole curriculum including extra-curricular opportunities.
-Students have timetables lessons for RE and PSHE in Years 7 to 11.
-RSE is the statutory part of PSHE and is taught both in timetabled lessons and in drop down lessons or days throughout the year.
+Students have timetabled lessons for RE and PSHE in Years 7 to 11.
+RSE is the statutory part of PSHE and is taught both in timetabled lessons and where necessary through drop down lessons or days throughout the year.
 This way we can give RSE a whole school focus and call on external speakers and guests to support our delivery of the topics.
 There is also a PSHE and RSE programme of study for our Post 16 students.